zackstout/beatles-songwriting/README.md

 ### (a) The Mixolydian Mode

+- Harmonization table, p.
+253
 - 🎵 Hey Jude
 - The key movement is bVII-IV-I.
 - The F / Eb / Bb should not be heard as in Bb, but instead as related to the F tonic.
+- We move down two semitones, and then descend by two perfect fourths to get back to F.
-- So this is coming from F Mixolydian.
+- **So this is coming from F Mixolydian, rather than Bb major.**
 - When lowering the 7th of the F major scale, you get Eb major as the 7th chord, instead of E dim.
 - That bVII is a 'character chord' of the Mixolydian.
 - And this bVII - IV - I movement is nothing other than a double plagal movement!
 (Eb - Bb - F)

 #### The Double Plagal

+- We can see this movement as going CW around circle of fifths, starting behind tonic.
+- **Very interesting: the bVII-IV-I is coming from a set of chords that could alternatively be grouped as I-IV-V.**
+- (This is the movement from Ionian to Mixolydian.)
 - 🎵 You never give me your money
 - Overall the bVII-IV-I movement is more stable than its "mirror", the II-V-I, because the IV and I share I's root.
+- (descent by fourths vs descent by fifths)
-- 🎵 With a little help from my friends: chorus, D - A - E in key of E.
+- 🎵 With a little help from my friends
+- chorus, D - A - E in key of E.
 - (p.
-258)The Beatles 'bVII-IV-I' Double Plagal excursions - table of examples
+258) The Beatles 'bVII-IV-I' Double Plagal excursions - table of examples
 - 🎵 intro to polythene pam
 - 🎵 intro to magical mystery tour
 - "verse tag" to dear prudence ("won't you come out...to play")